Meizhou: Transport

 In 2019 the city became the terminus for the Meizhou–Chaoshan high-speed railway which opened a new station at Meizhou West providing high-speed rail links to Guangzhou, Zhuhai, Shenzhen, Shantou, Chaoshan, Yichang and Xiamen.
 The Guangzhou–Meizhou–Shantou railway and Meizhou-Kanshi Railway use Meizhou railway station in the city providing regular rail connections to Guangzhou, Xiamen, Shantou, Shenzhen, Dapu, Wuchang and Kunming.

-The city is served by the regional Meixian Airport, with regular air routes to Guangzhou and Hong Kong.
+The city is served by the regional Meizhou Meixian Airport, with regular air routes to Guangzhou and Hong Kong.